 42Collective, an incorporated society based in Wellington, received $90,000 from the Waste Minimisation Fund.
 The funding was used to support the development of an accreditation scheme for businesses in the hospitality sector that demonstrate sustainable practices, including waste minimisation.

 - developing sustainable practices and standards (badges), and associated auditing processes

 - developing a smartphone application for consumers and upgrading the Conscious consumers website

 - the cost of funding regional co-ordinators to sign up and audit new businesses to the accreditation scheme.

 The smartphone application enables consumers to find accredited businesses and learn more about the environmentally and socially responsible products and services the businesses offer.

-Businesses can earn badges, illustrated below, by meeting best practice standards.
+Businesses can earn badges, illustrated above, by meeting best practice standards.
 Five of the 12 badges are for smart waste management practices.